HybridScale/Workshop-on-practical-usage-of-HPC-systems/content/HPC-intro/HPC-demo.md

 ---
 ### Upload public-key

-After the key pairs is created, the public key (the one with the extension `*.pub`) has to be uploaded to your account on *compute.srce.hr*.
-Once it is uploaded it will be automaticaly copied to the `home` folder
+After you have generated the key pairs, you must upload the public key (with the extension `*.pub`) to your account on *compute.srce.hr*.
+Once it is uploaded, it will be automaticaly copied to the `home` folder.
 <body>
   <video width="640" height="360" controls>
     <source src="../../extra/add-key-to-supek.webm" type="video/webm">